eightythreeapps/kanora-server/.github/ISSUE_TEMPLATE/feature_request.md

 - Performance requirements

 ## Dependencies
-List any dependencies or blockers:
+List any dependencies or prerequisites for implementing this feature:
 - [ ] Dependency 1
 - [ ] Dependency 2

+## Impact Analysis
+Describe the potential impact of this feature on:
+- [ ] Performance
+- [ ] Security
+- [ ] User Experience
+- [ ] Existing Features
+- [ ] Documentation

 ## Additional Context
-Add any other context, mockups, or screenshots about the feature request here.
+Add any other context, mockups, screenshots, or examples about the feature request here.